 Summary of Events on our Farm

 20 calves, 6 weeks of age, 7-10 days after starting on milk powder, got severe bloat over a week.
 Would have died overnight (why it affects them in the evening moreso I’d love to know) if we hadn’t noticed two calves one night and then did ‘bloat checks’.
-The most effective treatment was lifting calf back onto its haunches and inserting the cut off end of a stomach tube down, and waiting for the gas to come up.
+The most effective treatment was lifting calf back onto its haunches and inserting the tube of the stomach tube down, and waiting for the gas to come up.
 Not the easiest when they are 6 weeks old and strong calves.

 The milk powder company came up with every imaginable excuse, most of which were my fault apparently.
 Honestly, I went from feeling so guilty to feeling I was going mad.
 Endless calls to the vet.
 Feeling totally inadequate and that I was failing my calves.

 We changed milk powder and the calves transformed in days.
-Went from being sluggish (honestly, we hadn’t realised how poorly they were as they had deteriorated so slowly, until they got better) with dull coats and no enthusiasm at feeding time to having glossy coats, full of vigour and bounce.
+Went from being sluggish and lethargic with dull coats and no enthusiasm at feeding time to having glossy coats, full of vigour and bounce.

 We got the milk powder tested and the results showed that it contained 30 cfu/g of clostridia perfindens.
 Now, I was told later that apparently that isn’t enough to kill a calf (I’m still awaiting the link to show me the evidence of this) but considering they were drinking 700g per day, the amount of clostridia present sounds significant to me.